gsoules/MapsAlive-Plugin/README.md

 ## Documentation
 Detailed documentation for this plugin is located at <https://digitalarchive.us/docs/plugins/mapsalive>.

+The MapsAlive user guide is located at <https://www.mapsalive.com/docs>

 ## Warning

 Use this software at your own risk.